 Christiane Nüsslein-Volhard, PhD

-Director, Department of Genetics, Max Planck Institute for Developmental Biology, Tübingen, Germany
+Max Planck Institute for Developmental Biology, Tübingen, Germany

 An early interest in genetics and developmental abnormalities led Dr. Nüsslein-Volhard to study bicaudal mutations in Drosophila.
 Her work led to a 1995 Nobel Prize in Physiology or Medicine, which she shared with Eric Weinhaus and Edward Lewis.
 She and her colleagues identified early patterning genes in Drosophila that possess similar homologues in humans.
 They described this work in a landmark Nature paper published in 1980.
 This study garnered significant attention since it described how only a limited number of genes are responsible for controlling development.
 The importance of their research was subsequently applied to understanding the genetic causes of spontaneous abortions in humans.